We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This shake offers plant-based nutrition and is vegan, kosher, gluten-, dairy-, and nut-free.
 It’s also manufactured in an FDA inspected, global food safety initiative (GFSI) certified facilities.

 Here’s the nutrition information for Soylent Original Plant Protein Meal Replacement Shake:

-Keto Function Keto+ Shake also provides a 75:20:5 ratio of fat, protein, and carbs to help you maintain your keto lifestyle when you’re short on time or keto-friendly meal choices.
+Keto Function Keto+ Shake also provides a 75-to-20-to-5 ratio of fat, protein, and carbs to help you maintain your keto lifestyle when you’re short on time or keto-friendly meal choices.

 This one is also sold in powder form, which can be mixed with water, coffee, or plant-based milk.
-Moreover, it contains added probiotics to support a healthy gut and 20 mg of caffeine for an energy boost.
+Note that the nutrition composition may change depending on the fluid you use to mix the shake.
+Moreover, it contains added electrolytes and 20 mg of caffeine for an energy boost.

 However, the gluten-free, Dutch-chocolate-flavored shake is also on the lower calorie side and should be complemented with some keto-friendly foods, such as jerky, cheese, or nuts to get the most out of your meal.

 Additionally, the shake is manufactured in an FDA registered, GMP certified facility.